rome/tools/packages/@romejs/compiler/lint/rules/js/preferWhile.test.md

  unknown:1 lint/js/preferWhile FIXABLE ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ A while loop should be used over a for loop
+  ✖ Use while loops instead of for loops.

   > 1 │ for (; x.running;) {
       │ ^^^^^^^^^^^^^^^^^^^^